jadeforrest/blog/content/posts/2023-06-22--fast-agile/index.md

 So as you can see, there are many gaps in FAST.
 You’ll need to problem-solve the rest.

+## FAST can run counter to a desire to allocate people to areas

+When I ran a FAST Collective, one unexpected source of friction with FAST I found was that you can have some situations where parts of the organization are wanting to see a dedicated effort to be allocated against their needs.
+You can do this with FAST, but there can be a pull towards allocating a team or a set of people against a stream of work.

 ## The FAST materials are full of jargon

 You may find the FAST website and manual confusing.
 You’ll have to navigate a lot of jargon and annoying terminology to get at the gold of FAST Agile.
 As an example, here’s the awful definition of FAST Agile that attempts to define the practice in [version 2.12 of the FAST Guide](https://www.fastagile.io/fast-guide):